The Compot is unique. It does not need to be dry to work. If fact – wet and slushy is perfect

 Soaking your scraps in your waste water will make the waste disappear quicker as well as allowing you to add a lot more waste to your pots than you would otherwise be able to do.

 If you have a problem with roots in your garden just twist the Compot around occasionally when you are filling it if possible.
 The roots will then grow around the pot rather than in the pot.
-Though I have never had a problem and I confess I never turn them anymore.
+Though I have never had a problem and I confess I rarely turn mine.
 Generally speaking if you are looking after your garden (that is keeping it moist) the roots will not grow into the pot as long as there is activity in the pot from you continually topping them up.
 See below tip also.

 You might find roots growing into your Compot because the surrounding soil is so dry that the plants are finding their way into the pot because that is where all the moisture and nutrients are.
 Keep the water up to your plants or you might find it easier to move the pot to a better spot.
 Alternately add water retention material to the soil (such as Zeolite) to make water available to the plants when the soil is dry.
 If it is a big tree you might need to add soil conditioner as well until your pots have improved the soil sufficiently to retain water and not require further assistance.